Advanced Assessment and Clinical Reasoning

 Entry requirements

-• The supervisor should have expertise in consultations, history taking, physical examination skills, diagnostic skills, decision making skills and work-based supervision.
-It is likely that the supervisor will be an experienced Doctor or advanced practitioner with expertise in advanced assessment, diagnostic and reasoning skills.
-If the supervisor is an advanced practitioner, they must have been working at advanced practice level for a minimum of three years post qualification.
+All students must have access to an appropriate supervisor in the clinical workplace.
+The supervisor will have expertise in advanced consultations, history taking, advanced assessment skills, diagnostic skills, decision making skills and work-based supervision.
+The supervisor will be an experienced Doctor or advanced practitioner.
+If the supervisor is an advanced practitioner, they must have been working autonomously at advanced practice level for a minimum of three years.
+A minimum of 20 hours supervision, including completing assessments for the reflective clinical log is required.

 Fees and funding